EuPathDB/EuPathDBIrods/Resources/Documentation/vagrant-irods.md

   * This bash script differs from the one for IrodsBuilder only in that the BASE_GUS is specified here.
 BASE_GUS points to the IrodsBuilder workspace as that is where the actual project resides.
   * Log off as joeuser (<code>exit</code>)
   * Return to the Jenkins website and run the IrodsListener job again.
 It should be successful this time.

-### Set Up the IRODS Cleaner Jenkins Job
-  * Run the IrodsCleaner job manually - via Build Now button.
-It will fail but this action will create a workspace for the job at <code>/var/tmp/workspace/IrodsCleaner</code>.
-  * Become joeuser (<code>sudo su - joeuser</code>) and go to the new workspace (<code>cd /var/tmp/workspace/IrodsCleaner</code>).
-  * Copy the setenv in the IrodsListener workspace over to this workspace (<code>cp ../IrodsListener/setenv .</code>).
-  * Log off as joeuser (<code>exit</code>).
-  * Return to the Jenkins website and run the IrodsCleaner job again.
-It should be successful this time.
-  * Note that this is in place to provide a clean workspace for the IrodsBuilder and is also meant to verify that IrodsBuilder is complete.

 ### End to End Testing
   * A sample dataset (<code>dataset_u12401223_t1231238088881.tgz</code>) is available in the EuPathDBIrods project for testing.
 Copy it over to vagrant home (<code>cd ~</code> and <code>sudo c /var/tmp/workspace/IrodsBuilder/Resources/dataset_u12401223_t1231238088881.tgz .</code>).